Park Nohae: 2020s, publishing books of various genres and writing books on thought

-Now, he is writing a book of reflexions, the only such book he has written during the thirty years since prison, "The Human Path in Space."
-Dreaming of the Forest of True People, a life-community living "a graceful life with few possessions," the poet is still planting and growing flowers and trees in his small garden, advancing along the path toward a new revolution.
+He is currently writing a book of reflections titled The Human Path in Space, the only book he has undertaken in the thirty years since his imprisonment.
+In it, he reflects on the idea of the “Forest of True People,” a community based on simple living, with few possessions.
+The poet continues to plant and cultivate flowers and trees in his small garden, which he sees as part of a gradual movement toward a new kind of revolution.